 It goes without saying that these small gestures of support can go a long way to help an author achieve literary success.
 It would also be remiss of me not to mention one of most common vexations that are the bane of many authors, especially when it comes to friends and family members.
 If you genuinely wish to back an author, one of the least supportive things you can do is to ask for a free copy.
 Such a request undermines the hard work invested in writing the book and also deprives the author of the already meagre revenue from a book sale, not to mention the algorithm sales rank boost from the purchase.

-I hope this post has given you a few concrete suggestions that you can easily apply to support aspiring authors even better than before.
+I hope this post has given you a few concrete ideas that you can easily apply to support aspiring authors even better than before.
 If you have any other bright ideas please feel free to leave a comment below.
 I would love to hear from you!